Last Updated on 2 November 2022.

 That’s right – most of your lighting bills aren’t even going on lighting at all, but a by-product of that light due to the inefficiency of luminescent, filament or halogen bulbs.

 We’ve recently written a fantastic post detailing all the ins-and-outs of upgrading to LED lighting, have a read of it here.
+Or watch this video to learn about how much you could save:

 Tip 3: Encourage other modes of transport